RommelSantiago/jenkins/README.md

 # jenkins local installation
+This is a way to install docker locally.
+The advantage is that you can recreate the container whenever you need.

 1. Install docker compose
 2. copy/clone the code to your own repo
 3. Make sure you have a jenkins_home directory